 - Constants — This list of constant text is a representation of common text found in our m-Power templates (button text, month/day text, standard relationships, etc.).
 Developers can once again modify or add additional constants where deemed appropriate.

 Note: The above three options each contain a "Status" feature.
 When new phrases are added to the translation file, they are marked as a Status of "New".
 Once you have confirmed that they are correct, you have the option of marking them to "Correct". m-Power does not utilize these Status flags within our translation rules, they are simply provided to help you organize your translation definitions.

-- As soon as m-Power has been configured for a second language, the “Operations” panel within Application Menu screen will look like this:
+- As soon as m-Power has been configured for a second language, the "Build and Customize" panel within Application Menu screen will look like this:

 The option circled above allows the m-Power developer to translate the presentation layer one application at a time.
 The developer can then translate individual files, including options for mobile/tablet devices, as well as any language that has been configured.